datarobot-community/harv-the-finance-finder/README.md

-# Harv the Finance Finder
+# Harv the Finance Finder 📈

 This is a demo application showcasing how to use DataRobot's machine learning products to find and filter items in a financial context.

 This is intended as an educational, technology showcase app, uses fake data, and is in no way a recommendation service.

-The app is a Flask application with a set of Python scripts to train and deploy a ML model.
+You can also read the accompanying tutorial at DataRobot's developer documentation site: https://api-docs.datarobot.com/docs/finance-finder-batch-predictions.

 ## Usage

-You can access the deployed version at the following link: TODO ADD LINK
+You can access the deployed version at the following link: [harv-the-finance-finder.herokuapp.com](https://harv-the-finance-finder.herokuapp.com).

 Alternatively, you can also run it yourself 👇

 ### Building it yourself

+The app is a Flask application with a set of Python scripts to train and deploy a ML model.
+Follow these steps:

 - Have python 3.7 (likely ships with your OS)
 - Create virtual environment: